GHB and GBL Addiction Treatment

 When to Seek Specialist Help

-Specialist help is worth considering when GHB or GBL no longer feels like a free choice, when you have tried to stop and returned to use, or when use is affecting mood, work, health, relationships, money, or safety.
+Professional help is worth considering when GHB or GBL use is no longer occasional or controlled, when attempts to cut down fail, or when the pattern affects mood, work, relationships, sex, sleep, money, health, or safety.

 How We Treat at PROMIS